 There has been a demand for heat pump solutions that are increasing in scale and complexity, pushing the envelope in terms of where industrial heat pumps are being applied.
 But more education around the benefits is needed in many core industrial market segments.

 Dave Dorney and Morten Deding

-There is no doubting the importance of managing energy consumption in heating and industry in order to meet global carbon reduction and sustainability goals.
+Dorney: Heat pumps are moving into a range of applications with outputs of between 40-70 MW tance of managing energy consumption in heating and industry in order to meet global carbon reduction and sustainability goals.